Skip to content

 2. Macros cannot be incomplete statements.

-Some features are provided by builtins, and appears as normal functions and macros in the standard library but nonetheless provided unique functionality:
+Some features are provided by “builtins” in the standard library, and appear like normal functions and macros in the standard library, but nonetheless provided unique functionality:

 1. @likely(...) / @unlikely(...) on branches affects compilation optimization.